Montrose and Bervie Railway: The twentieth century

 In 1913 the Royal Flying Corps established its first operational airfield at Broomfield Farm, adjacent to the Bervie line immediately north of Broomfield Junction.
 On the formation of the Royal Air Force the location became RAF Montrose.
 The site was used for military purposes almost continuously until closure in 1952.
 There was a short siding, named "Aerodrome Siding" facing from the Bervie direction at the north end of the site at Wardhouse Road.
 During World War II an aircraft approaching struck and demolished part of Broomfield Junction signal box.

 In 1923 the North British Railway was a constituent of the new London and North Eastern Railway, following the grouping of the railways of Great Britain under the Railways Act 1921.
 The Caledonian Railway was a constituent of the London Midland and Scottish Railway.

 By 1951 road passenger and goods services in the area had become dominant, and the line was closed to passengers.
 A daily goods train continued to run until 23 May 1966 when the line was closed completely.

 Train service

 The passenger train service in 1895 consisted of six trains each way daily, with an extra Fridays only service; the journey time was typically 38 to 40 minutes.
 By 1922 the service had reduced to three daily with an additional Saturday trip.

 In 1938 there were three daily return trips with an additional Friday train from Inverbervie to Montrose.

 Present-day remains

 In many places the track bed can still be seen.
-The northern section is now a well surfaced footpath and is part of the National Cycle Network.
+The northern section, between Inverbervie and Gourdon is now a well surfaced footpath and is part of the National Cycle Network.